streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 Threshold value|Action
 |---|---
+> 0 | It triggers the offloading operation if the topic storage reaches its threshold.
-0|It causes a broker to offload data as soon as possible.
+= 0|It causes a broker to offload data as soon as possible.
-Negative value|It disables automatic offloading.
+< 0 |It disables automatic offloading operation.

 Automatic offloading runs when a new segment is added to a topic log.
 If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.